Auckle/larson_et_al_2022/README.md

 This script also:
 - Combines images labeled as rat, Norway rat, and ship rat into a single "rat" label.
 - Combines images labeled as hare and rabbit into a single "hare" label.
-- Changes images labeled as nothinghere to empty.
+- Changes images labeled as nothinghere to "empty".
 - Generates two labels for each image:
     - An individual label specifying the species or group of species.
     - A grouped label where birds are labeled as "native," empty frames are labeled as "empty," and all others (unclassifiable, cat, deer, dog, hare, hedgehog, mouse, mustelid, pig, possum, and rat) are labeled as "invasive."